flutter/devtools/docs/index.md

 Dart DevTools is a suite of performance tools for Dart and Flutter.
 It's currently in preview release, but we're actively working on improvements and on shipping new versions.

+Please note that we primarily test with Chrome and using Brave requires turning off the shield.

 ## What can I do with it?

 DevTools supports inspecting the UI layout and state of a Flutter app, diagnosing UI